python/cpython/Doc/library/os.rst

    Availability: Unix, Windows.

-.. function:: utime(path, times)
+.. function:: utime(path[, times])

    Set the access and modified times of the file specified by *path*.
-If *times* is ``None``, then the file's access and modified times are set to the current time.
+If *times* is ``None`` or not specified, then the file's access and modified times are set to the current time.
 (The effect is similar to running the Unix program :program:`touch` on the path.)
 Otherwise, *times* must be a 2-tuple of numbers, of the form ``(atime, mtime)`` which is used to set the access and modified times, respectively.
 Whether a directory can be given for *path* depends on whether the operating system implements directories as files (for example, Windows does not).
 Note that the exact times you set here may not be returned by a subsequent :func:`~os.stat` call, depending on the resolution with which your operating system records access and modification times; see :func:`~os.stat`.

    Availability: Unix, Windows.